 [d] Enforcing Surrogacy Agreements after 2022

 With the adoption of the Connecticut Parentage Act, the Legislature gave official approval and recognition to both gestational surrogacy, where someone who is not an intended parent becomes pregnant using gametes that are not that person’s own, as well as genetic surrogacy, where someone who is not an intended parent becomes pregnant using that person’s own gamete under the terms of a genetic surrogacy agreement.
 Conn.
 Gen. Stat. § 46b-521.
 The legislature set forth specific requirements regarding who could enter into a surrogacy agreement and under what circumstances.
 Orders concerning parentage pursuant to either a gestational or genetic surrogacy agreement are to be filed in probate court, and neither the Department of Public Health nor any hospital need be made a party.
-It should be noted there is no distinction between intended parents were married and intended parents were not married, so long as all intended parents are parties to the surrogacy agreement.
+It should be noted there is no distinction between intended parents who were married and intended parents were not married, so long as all intended parents are parties to the surrogacy agreement.
 However, the spouse of an intended parent must also be an intended parent under the agreement unless the spouses are legally separated.

 [4] Asserting Parentage Through Co-Parent and Stepparent Adoption